 Autumn Cut Flower Bouquets

 It's especially easy to gather a beautiful bouquet from the garden in the fall.
 Many annuals keep producing blooms well into the crisp days of autumn.
-Beyond all the colorful blooms that are typically strutting their color this time of year, such as Garden Mums and Black-Eyed Susans, take advantage of all the other textures and color in the landscape, such as berries, branches, grasses, and foliage when putting bouquets together.
+Beyond all the colourful blooms that are typically strutting their colour this time of year, such as Garden Mums and Black-Eyed Susans, take advantage of all the other textures and colour in the landscape, such as berries, branches, grasses, and foliage when putting bouquets together.
 And remember, there is still time to add a few new perennials to the garden before the temperatures turn icy.
-Get out there and take advantage of fall clearance sales in garden centers so that next year your cutting garden will be stocked with an abundance of color for you to cut with reckless abandon.
+Get out there and take advantage of fall clearance sales in garden centres so that next year your cutting garden will be stocked with an abundance of colour for you to cut with reckless abandon.

-Favorite selections for creating creative and colorful bouquets
+Favourite selections for creating creative and colourful bouquets

 |Foliage & Greens - The trees that surround the landscape can be part of an autumn bouquet too.
 The patterns and delicate shapes of leaves should be enjoyed up close as well as from afar.
 Incorporate a small branch of fiery red Japanese Maple or a sprig from the Gingko tree in all its golden glory, with a mix flowers for a stunning display.
 Closer to the ground, Hosta, variegated or solid and perennial ferns make excellent fillers in bouquets or can be amazingly striking all on their own.|